-Data Element A Exclusion
+Data Element A Exclusions

-- Members who use hospice services or elect to use a hospice benefit at any time during the reporting period are excluded from the eligible population, regardless of when the service began.
-These members may be identified using various methods, which may include but are not limited to enrollment data, medical record, claims/encounter data (Hospice Encounter value set; Hospice Intervention value set), or supplemental data. - Exclude members who received palliative care (Palliative Care Assessment value set; Palliative Care Encounter value set; Palliative Care Intervention value set) during the reporting period.
+- Exclude members who received a hysterectomy with no residual cervix, cervical agenesis or acquired absence of cervix (Absence of Cervix Diagnosis value set; Hysterectomy With No Residual Cervix value set) any time during the member's history through December 31 of the reporting period. - Note that documentation alone of a member who received a hysterectomy and documentation that the member no longer requires Pap testing or cervical cancer screening, without evidence of hysterectomy with no residual cervix, cervical agenesis, or acquired absence of cervix (Absence of Cervix Diagnosis value set; Hysterectomy With No Residual Cervix value set) does not meet exclusion criteria. - Exclude members who use hospice services or elect to use a hospice benefit at any time during the reporting period from the eligible population, regardless of when the service began.
+These members may be identified using various methods, which may include but are not limited to enrollment data, medical record, claims/encounter data (Hospice Encounter value set; Hospice Intervention value set), or supplemental data. - Exclude members who die any time during the reporting period.
+These members may be identified using various methods, which may include but are not limited to enrollment data, medical record, claims/encounter data, or supplemental data. - Exclude members who received palliative care (Palliative Care Assessment value set; Palliative Care Encounter value set; Palliative Care Intervention value set) during the reporting period.